MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-monitoring.md

 # Dataflows Refresh history and monitoring

 Monitoring your dataflow refreshes is key in ensuring that your Dataflows are running as expected.
 Refresh history and monitoring hub allows you to evaluate in detail what happened during the refresh of your dataflow.
-This page will provide you an overview of the features that are available in the refresh history and monitoring hub.
-We will also provide you with some guidance on how to use these features.
+This page provides you with an overview of the features that are available in the refresh history and monitoring hub.
+We also provide you with some guidance on how to use these features.

 ## Refresh History

 Refresh history is available via the drop-down menu in your workspace.
 You can access it by clicking on the **Refresh History** button.
     ![Open Refresh History](./media/dataflowsgen2-monitoring/open-refreshhistory.png)

-When you open the refresh history of your dataflow you first will see a list of all the refreshes of your data.
-This first screen will provide you information about:
+When you open the refresh history of your dataflow, you first see a list of all the refreshes of your data.
+This first screen provides you with information about:

 - Start time
 - Status